Transgender Rights Legal Landscape

 Supreme Court decided in Obergefell v.
 Hodges (2015) that the Constitution’s 14th Amendment guarantees all people (particularly transgender people and same-sex couples) the fundamental right to marry.
 The ruling means that states cannot issue laws, rules or take any actions to prevent same-sex marriage (thus had to strike any laws against it).

 Congress has not passed any laws specifically protecting transgender people.
 But some argue that laws preventing gender discrimination should apply to protect discrimination of transgender people.
 For example, the Civil Rights Act of 1964, Title IX says "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”
-See Obama's revoked guidance in the Executive column.

 president and Executive agencies

-President Obama issued an executive order prohibiting discrimination against transgender people in employment by the federal government and its contractors.
+In 2014, President Obama issued an executive order prohibiting discrimination against transgender people in employment by the federal government and its contractors.

-Also under Obama, the Department of Education and the Department of Justice issued a letter (executive guidance that has just been revoked by President Trump) interpreting the Civil Rights Act of 1964, Title IX that schools receiving federal funding (e.g. public schools) should respect gender identity, advising schools to use a student's preferred name and pronouns and to allow use of bathrooms and locker rooms of the student's gender identity.
+Also under Obama, the Department of Education and the Department of Justice issued a letter (executive guidance that was revoked by President Trump) interpreting the Civil Rights Act of 1964, Title IX that schools receiving federal funding (e.g. public schools) should respect gender identity, advising schools to use a student's preferred name and pronouns and to allow use of bathrooms and locker rooms of the student's gender identity.
 See Gloucester County School Board vs. G.G. in the Judicial column.

 Some states recognize and protect against discrimination of transgender people, but to varying degrees.